DMVerfurth/RTJS/README.md

 # RTJS
-A JS library for ray tracing in WebGL
+A JS library for ray tracing in the browser with WebGL

 Documentation Coming Soon!